WHAT TO WEAR IN ICELAND DURING WINTER

 If so, you are doing a great job by looking up what to wear and how to dress in Iceland for this time of the year.
 Because one thing is for certain: It.
 Will.
 Be.
 Cold!

-In this blog post I am going to try my absolute best in telling you everything you will need to know on what to wear and how to dress for your Iceland trip!
-And if you still have some questions, don’t hesitate to fire away in the comment section below and I will personally get back to you asap!
+In this blog post, I am going to do my absolute best in telling you everything you will need to know on what to wear and how to dress for your Iceland trip!

 WEATHER IN ICELAND DURING WINTER